RogerTerrazas/UTCIS/README.md

 2. Then, download chromedriver.exe from the following locations (stable release specific to your operating system): http://chromedriver.chromium.org/

 3. Unzip the file if need be and place the driver in a known place on your computer.
+The current chromedriver from this github repo is for linux operating systems.
+Be sure to replace it if you are on a different operating system.
 4. Make sure your current version of Google Chrome is updated to the latest version.

 Setup: